 By clicking the infographic on any Mesos master Host page you can view all the nodes that have active network connections to the selected master.

-This list typically includes a number of slave nodes.
-You can click a slave node to see if the node is working at capacity.
-You can also see the processes and containers that run on that slave node.
+This list typically includes a number of replica nodes.
+You can click a replica node to see if the node is working at capacity.
+You can also see the processes and containers that run on that replica node.

 Full-stack monitoring for Mesos clusters